RPGrimes/CV/README.md

 ## Ryan Grimes

 I am an ambitious and driven aspiring full-stack developer with a background in engineering and geology.
-I am looking to join a team in a positive and supportive environment where principles such as TDD and pair programming are followed.
+I am looking to join a team in a positive and supportive environment where principles such as TDD are followed.

-My interest in coding began during various lockdowns in 2020 where I completed online JavaScript and Ruby tutorials and **loved** them!
+My interest in coding began in 2020 where I completed online JavaScript and Ruby tutorials and **loved** them!
 I particularly enjoy that coding incorporates a blend of creative thinking with logical reasoning and problem solving.
 The more I learnt about coding, the more I wanted to learn and it became abundantly apparent to me that I needed to pursuit a career in the discipline.

 After five years of working as an engineering geologist in the construction industry I decided wanted a new and more fulfilling challenge as a developer.
 Therefore, I am currently enrolled at [Makers](https://makers.tech/), a highly selective intensive coding program.